Area: 41.600 m2

 Status: selected competition

-At the beginning of 2021 2by4 participated and was selected for a tender announced by Antwerp municipality aimed to give new functions and new settlement and to give new opportunities for a large area on the left bank of the Scheldt.
+At the beginning of 2021 2by4 participated and was selected as winner for a tender announced by Antwerp municipality aimed to give new functions and new settlement and to give new opportunities for a large area on the left bank of the Scheldt.
 This side of the river is the less touristic one in Antwerp, since it hosts several industrial buildings and harbor infrastructure, so the municipality is trying to give new purpose to some unused areas.
 In particular their goal is to create a city camping to attract tourists in this area.

 In first instance and extensive research was brought on in all directions, looking for some of the opportunities who could be used to boost the design: